-CREATE is an 22-week program designed to train and empower consultants and coaches in the theory, principles and practices behind healthy, regenerative agricultural systems.
+CREATE is an 36 -week intensive program designed to train and empower consultants and coaches in the theory, principles and practices behind healthy, agroecological systems.

 At the completion of this training, attendees will have the business plans, skills, tools and templates required to start their own agroecological coaching businesses, providing services so desperately needed in the rural sector today.